MSUSEL/msusel-pique-sbom-supplychain-sec/README.md

 The image for this project is hosted on dockerhub [here](https://hub.docker.com/repository/docker/msusel/pique-sbom-supplychain-sec/general).
 Instructions to download and run are supplied [below](https://github.com/MSUSEL/msusel-sbom-supplychain-sec/tree/master#running)

+It is important to note, that the docker image cannot be run without the [msusel/nvd-mirror](https://hub.docker.com/repository/docker/msusel/nvd-mirror/general) image.
+A docker-compose file is provided that handles this, see Running below.

 #### not Docker